-- Extra identical copies of documents created only for convenience of reference or research;
+- Extra identical copies of documents created only for convenience of reference or research

-- Notes, journals, diaries, and similar documents created by employees for the employee’s personal convenience;
+- Notes, journals, diaries, and similar documents created by employees for the employee’s personal convenience

-- Blank forms;
+- Blank forms

-- Stocks of publications;
+- Stocks of publications

-- Library and museum material acquired solely for the purposes of reference or display;
+- Library and museum material acquired solely for the purposes of reference or display

-- Copies of documents in any media furnished to members of the public to which they are entitled;
+- Copies of documents in any media furnished to members of the public to which they are entitled

 Records Control Schedule

-A document prepared by or under the authority of the records management officer listing the records maintained by RRISD, their retention periods, and other records disposition information that the records management program my require.
+A document prepared by or under the authority of the records management officer listing the records maintained by RRISD, their retention periods, and other records disposition information that the records management program may require.